-You will be awake before sunrise to take one of the first buses to Machu Picchu, avoiding the crowds and having the opportunity to see this World Heritage Site with the early morning light.
-You will have a guided tour of 2 hours from the site and you can climb the Huayna Picchu (optional) to take the famous photo of Machu Picchu.
+You will be awake before sunrise to take one of the first buses to Machu Picchu, avoiding the crowds and having the opportunity to see this World Heritage Site in the early morning light.
+You will have a guided tour of 2 hours 30 min approx. from the site and then you could climb up to Huayna Picchu Mountain (extra payment) to take the famous photo of Machu Picchu.
 (You need to organize the permits at the time of booking).
-Enjoy your buffet lunch in the hostel of the Sanctuary of Machu Picchu before taking the bus back to Aguas Calientes and return to Cusco by train and bus.
+Once finished to visit the lost city of the Inca.
+Enjoy your buffet lunch in the hotel of the Sanctuary of Machu Picchu before taking the bus back to Aguas Calientes and returning to Cusco by train and bus.
 This tour is highly recommended for those who want to experience Machu Picchu at dawn and would like to spend more time on the site.

 There are few places that offer magic and special connection with the environment.
 With the first step in Machu Picchu, you will know that it is a wonder of wonders.
 One more reason to realize how impressive the Incas were at the time of making their constructions.
 Nature and history together to dazzle us.
 Because of its location, it was a place that remained hidden from the view of the Spaniards, so it is an untouched wonder until Hiram Bingham decided to tell the world that here in Cusco, paradise was found.
 Are you going to miss this paradise?